-The keys to thriving in this rapidly changing landscape are to engage your customers and listen to what they are telling you through direct feedback, market research and capturing rich experience signals.
+The key to thriving in this rapidly changing landscape is putting customers at the center of your business and listening to what they are telling you through direct feedback, market research and capturing rich experience signals.
 With the signals available today — like messaging, video and voice — you can respond in the moment and act quickly and confidently using the insights at your fingertips.

 Many consumers are thinking carefully about which companies they patronize and how they interact with others.
 People who belong to a high-risk demographic group, such as older adults or individuals with chronic conditions, need to remain especially cautious when entering a restaurant or retail business.
 Consumers at large still have concerns about in-person activity and a new consumer research study shows that 77 percent report that the amount of face-to-face interaction they have will influence their decision to visit a business.

 Many companies have responded to these concerns and evolving safety regulations by increasing health and sanitization practices and utilizing more digital — and contactless — tools to communicate with and serve customers.
 The same research study indicates a quarter of surveyed consumers have shifted to rely solely on curbside pickup and delivery since the start of the pandemic and 87 percent say they want businesses to continue offering services like this that minimize physical interaction.